-While we have an obvious focus on Sodium Lauryl Sulfate free products on slsfree.net we also have an active interest in any chemical ingredient added to shampoos, toothpastes and other cosmetics.
+While we have an obvious focus on Sodium Lauryl Sulfate free products on slsfree.net we also have an active interest in any harmful chemical ingredient added to shampoos, toothpastes and other cosmetics.
 After all, regular use of a Sulfate Free Shampoo that still contains potentially nasty chemical ingredients is somewhat defeating the purpose.

 - Which Products Contain Them?

-You will no doubt have seen Paraben free labeling on many cosmetic products, most commonly shampoos, but are they dangerous?
+You will no doubt have seen paraben-free labeling on many cosmetic products, most commonly shampoos, but are they dangerous?
 Should you be as concerned as you might be over Sulfates?

-A lot of manufacturers have introduced a Paraben free line or even gone completely Paraben free.
+A lot of manufacturers have introduced a paraben-free line or even gone completely paraben free.
 Don’t be fooled into thinking this is evidence that they are dangerous however, this is merely a reaction to consumer concern.
 In reality the perceived truth is just as damaging as the actual truth for shampoo manufacturers when it comes to sales.
-As a result shampoo and skin care companies have mostly fallen into line, even though many remain unconvinced Parabens are an issue at all.
+As a result shampoo and skin care companies have mostly fallen into line, even though many remain unconvinced parabens are an issue at all.

-There are a number of Parabens you might find on your shampoo label including:
+There are a number of parabens you might find on your shampoo label including:

 Parabens are essentially another word for preservatives.
 Preservatives are required for shampoos or any organic substance that is required to have a shelf life, e.g. how long a particular product remains acceptable to use under normal conditions.

 This is because most of the ingredients that make up shampoos are subject to decomposition unless a preservative is used.
-Parabens have Antibacterial and Antifungal properties which allow shampoos a long shelf life, in some cases many years.
+Parabens have antibacterial and antifungal properties which allow shampoos a long shelf life, in some cases many years.

-While Parabens can be man-made (synthetic) they can also be found in nature and have been identified in the following:
+While parabens can be man-made (synthetic) they can also be found in nature and have been identified in the following:

 Parabens are generally associated with cosmetics and are commonly found in the following:

-- Skin care Products e.g. moisturisers
+- Skin care Products e.g. moisturizers

 - Shaving Cream